i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Update

-1. Be sure that all required packages as mentionned in the requirements section are installed on your system
+1. Be sure that all required packages as mentioned in the requirements section are installed on your system
 2. Backup your current config file **plugins/InstantSSH/config.php**
 3. Login into the panel as admin and go to the plugin management interface
 4. Upload the **InstantSSH** plugin archive